-One of the things that brings me most joy working at Blue Ventures is being able to connect with coastal communities to understand their relationship with the ocean.
+One thing that brings me the most joy working at Blue Ventures is connecting with coastal communities to understand their relationship with the ocean.
 One particularly moving encounter was with 15 fishers from the villages of Beloi, Bikeli, and Beto-Tasi brought together on Atauro for intensive sea safety training.

-Over the course of five hot and sunny days, Dreamers Dive Academy taught first aid and snorkelling, the Mariners’ Association of Timor-Leste covered sustainable marine tourism and tourist safety during water activities, and participants spoke about the high number of water-related accidents, and the real need for this training.
+Over five hot and sunny days, Dreamers Dive Academy taught first aid and snorkelling, the Mariners’ Association of Timor-Leste covered sustainable marine tourism and tourist safety during water activities, and participants spoke about the high number of water-related accidents and the real need for this training.

-Speaking to Antonio Perreira, a fisher from Bikeli in Atauro, really showed me the importance of providing communities and fishers with the skills to keep themselves and other people safe.
-Shifting his gaze from me, and with tears in his eyes, Antonio spoke about his brother’s fatal fishing accident.
+Speaking to Antonio Perreira, a fisher from Bikeli in Atauro, showed me the importance of providing communities and fishers with the skills to keep themselves and other people safe.
+Shifting his gaze from me and with tears in his eyes, Antonio spoke about his brother’s fatal fishing accident.

 A snorkel trip to the Tara Bandu, a locally-managed marine area (LMMA) in Beloi, was an eye-opening and inspiring experience for the fishers.

-The seven Bikeli fishers were so impressed by seeing so many fish, including some they had only heard about from older relatives and thought had disappeared, that they were soon asking us how to set one up in their community.
+The seven Bikeli fishers were so impressed by seeing so many fish, including some they had only heard about from older relatives and thought had disappeared, that they soon asked us how to set one up in their community.

 After the training, they got in touch to tell us how they have been supporting marine protection efforts to better conserve their local marine biodiversity, including talking to local authorities and our team about establishing a Tara Bandu less than a kilometre from Antonio’s home.